pkolomytsev/fake-weather-forecast/README.md

     # analyse all data sets with increasing the experimental range to 50 years and forecast range to 5 years
     python show-forecast.py -e 50 -f 5

-    # analyse data sets and render forcast graphics for the selected stations (see ./data or data.zip)
+    # analyse data sets and render forecast graphics for the selected stations (see ./data or data.zip)
     python show-forecast.py -e 10 -f 1 22003 28009 29467

     # profile prediction methods (may be slow)